-Reporting a sexual assault
+Reporting sexual assault

-When an on-campus sexual assault is reported to SMU Police, police officials conduct an immediate investigation, which may include gathering evidence and witness statements; determining probable cause; and obtaining search and arrest warrants.
+SMU is committed to responding to sexual assault reports in a timely manner.
+When a case of on-campus sexual assault is reported to SMU Police, police officials conduct an immediate investigation, which may include gathering evidence and witness statements, and obtaining search and arrest warrants.

 A student may decide immediately or at a later date to pursue charges and prosecution in a Texas criminal court.
-A student also may decide not to pursue charges and may sign an affidavit of non-prosecution.
-In addition, a student may decide to pursue an SMU conduct review process.
-SMU Police can provide information and assistance with the criminal process; the Office of the Dean of Student Life can provide information and assistance with the conduct review process.
-Learn more about criminal and disciplinary options here.
+A student also may decide not to pursue charges.
+In addition, a student may decide to pursue an internal grievance process under the University’s Title IX policy.
+SMU Police, 214-768-3333, can provide information and assistance with the criminal process; the Office of Institutional Access and Equity, 214-768-3601, can provide information and assistance with the internal grievance process.
+Learn more about criminal and internal grievance options here.

 Reporting and confidentiality

-These campus resources are available to all students, including students who have been accused of sexual misconduct or assault, witnesses in sexual misconduct or assault cases, and friends of students involved in these cases.
+In addition to SMU Police, students may choose to report sexual assault to the confidential resources or other campus officials listed below.
+These campus resources are available to all students, including students who have been accused of sexual assault, witnesses in sexual assault cases and friends of students involved in these cases.